 This is an updated version of a post I originally wrote in 2015.

-On Sunday, December 11, 2011, at 10:14 P.M., inspired by a book I no longer remember, I created a note in on my phone in the Evernote app called 100 Things Before I Die.
-On Saturday, January 11, 2016, at 11:02 A.M., I completed Entry #100.
+On Sunday, December 11, 2011, at 10:14 P.M., inspired by a book I no longer remember, I created a note on my phone called 100 Things Before I Die.
+On Saturday, January 11, 2016, at 11:02 A.M., I finally completed Entry #100.

-I don’t remember the name of the book but I vaguely remember the anecdote in the book that inspired me to start the list.
-The author (a motivational speaker of some sort) talked of conducting a multi-day seminar where he gave his students the assignment to return on the second day with a list of 100 things they wanted to have done before they died without worrying about how they might accomplish any of these goals or whether the goals were even possible.
+I don’t remember the book’s name, but I vaguely remember the story that inspired me to start the list.
+On the first day of a multi-day seminar, the author told his students to return the next day with a list of 100 things they wanted to accomplish before they died.
+They needed to make their list without worrying about how they might accomplish any of these goals or whether the goals were even possible.
 Just let your mind go free.